autarch/houseabsolute.com/content/resume/index.md

 * [ubi](https://github.com/houseabsolute/ubi) is a tool to install single file binaries from GitHub releases, in **Rust**.
-* I kicked off the **Perl DateTime Project** in the early 2000s, which developed a comprehensive suite of inter-operating Perl modules for dealing with dates and times.
+* I kicked off the **Perl DateTime Project** in the early 2000s, which developed a comprehensive suite of inter-operating Perl libraries for dealing with dates and times.
 Distributions in the DateTime suite are under the [DateTime][33] namespace on CPAN

 See my [houseabsolute GitHub
 organization](https://github.com/houseabsolute?type=source) for the vast